Monteverde in 3 Days

 Drive to Selvatura Park

-We opt not to take the free transport, as that restricts you to how long you have to stay at the park.
+We opt not to take the park’s free transport, as that restricts you to how long you can stay at the park.
 It’s only a short (6 km) drive from Monteverde to Selvatura Park, but after the first couple of kilometres, you leave the paved road and the rest of the journey is along rather bumpy tracks.
 Google Maps told us it would be 20 minute drive.
 Google Maps was being a little optimistic!
 At the end, there is ample free parking.
-Once you have paid $86 for the privilege of being scared witless, you can set off along the 3 km long Treetop Walkways trail towards the first of 8 bridges.
+And once you have paid $98 for the privilege of being scared witless, you can set off along the 3 km long Treetop Walkways Trail.

 Selvatura Park